 “Other places in Quang Nam Province, such as Cam Thanh and Hoi An, could also benefit from participatory planning processes,” said Tran Anh, Deputy Secretary of the CPC.
 “Any development plan will impact local people, so they should have the right to have their voices heard.”

-This story was contributed by Ngoc Anh Nguyen, National Coordinator for Vietnam.
-Ngoc Anh drafted the piece following the IUCN Asia Strategic Communications for Conservation Workshop in Bangkok, Thailand, which took place in July.
+This story was contributed by Thuy Anh Nguyen, Communications and Outreach Officer for Vietnam.
+Thuy Anh drafted the piece following the IUCN Asia Strategic Communications for Conservation Workshop in Bangkok, Thailand, which took place in July.

 Bird's-eye view of Pagoda Field in the Cu Lao Cham MPA, Cu Lao Cham, Viet Nam © DNAU